hybchow/gems/README.md

 **Background Segmentation**

-We applied Otsu thresholding based on grey-level intensity or the Saturation channel of HSV colour space to automatically extract gemstones from the background.
+We applied Otsu thresholding based on grey-level intensity or the Saturation channel of HSV colour space to automatically extract the gemstones from the backgrounds.

 * *[BackgroundSegmentationExperiment_Intensity.ipynb](./BackgroundSegmentationExecution.ipynb)* includes an exploration of intensity-based Otsu thresholding using the training images.
 * *[BackgroundSegmentationExperiment_Saturation.ipynb](./BackgroundSegmentationExperiment_Saturation.ipynb)* includes an exploration of saturation-based Otsu thresholding using the training images.